-Dr. Striano of the University of Genova, Istituto Gaslini, received reimbursement for expenses from UCB for consulting work, fees from Ecupharma for speaking engagements, and honorariums from Eisai, GW, Ultragenyx, and Zogenix for advisory board meetings.)
+Dr. Striano of the University of Genova, Istituto Gaslini, received reimbursement for expenses from Kolfarma for consulting work and honorariums from GW, Zogenix, Eisai, and UCB for advisory board meetings.)

 This article includes discussion of benign adult familial myoclonic epilepsy, autosomal dominant cortical myoclonus and epilepsy, benign adult familial myoclonic epilepsy, familial adult myoclonic epilepsy, and familial cortical myoclonic tremor and epilepsy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Benign adult familial myoclonic epilepsy is an inherited epileptic syndrome characterized by cortical hand tremors, myoclonic jerks, and rare convulsive seizures.
 In most affected individuals, the disease takes a benign course; however, at advanced age, worsening of the tremor and myoclonus is common, and slight intellectual disability is present in a subset of patients.
 Prevalence is unknown but is estimated to be less than 1 out of 35,000.
 It is transmitted autosomal dominantly, and penetrance is high.
 This is a well-delineated disease with remarkable features that clearly distinguish it from other forms of myoclonic epilepsies.
 Genetic studies of the families show heterogeneity, and different susceptible chromosomal loci have been identified.
 Diagnosis is based on clinical and electrophysiological findings.
 It must be differentiated from epilepsy syndromes with prominent myoclonus features.
 Valproate, levetiracetam, and benzodiazepines are the most beneficial treatments.